 Rare Pokémon list: What are the rarest creatures in Pokémon Go?

-Reddit user RotomGuy created a helpful chart outlining Pokémon by rarity in the early days of Pokémon Go's release, and much of this still holds true now.
-While this isn't a definitive list, based mostly on anecdotal and community-sourced evidence - some Pokémon will appear in some areas more than others, and you can read about such caveats and points with our 'how to find rare Pokémon' section below - it provides an idea of what you should be saving your Pokéballs for.
+While this isn't a definitive list, based mostly on anecdotal and community-sourced evidence (from ourselves, and the likes of such as Reddit user RotomGuy and OhAeroHD) it's evident some Pokémon will appear in some areas more than others, and you can read about such caveats and points with our 'how to find rare Pokémon' section below.
+Either way, hope the below gives you an idea of what you should be saving your Ultra Balls for.

 Not currently available